The Night the Line Was Crossed: Event

 The commentator for The Night the Line Was Crossed was Joey Styles.
 The ring announcer was Bob Artese.
 The referees were Jim Molineaux and John Finnegan.
 The event was attended by approximately 1,000 people, selling out the ECW Arena.

 In the opening match, which was not included on the VHS release, the previously unnamed 911 defeated Chad Austin by pinfall following a chokeslam.

 The second match saw Mr. Hughes defeat Sal Bellomo by pinfall following a sidewalk slam in a short squash.

 The third match was a double dog collar tag team match pitting the Sandman and Tommy Cairo against the Pitbull and Rockin' Rebel, with the Sandman chained to Rockin' Rebel and Cairo chained to the Pitbull.
 The match ended when Cairo delivered a belly-to-belly suplex to the Pitbull and pinned him, with the Sandman wrapping a chain around the Pitbull's legs to prevent him from kicking out.

 The fourth match was a "no rules" tag team match between the Public Enemy and the Bruise Brothers.
 The Public Enemy won the bout after Johnny Grunge hit one of the Bruise Brothers with a 2×4 then pinned him.

 In the fifth match, Jimmy Snuka faced Tommy Dreamer.
 Towards the end of the match, Dreamer kicked out of Snuka's Superfly Splash to the shock of commentator Joey Styles.
 Snuka then gave Dreamer two more Superfly Splashes before pinning him with one hand.
 After the match, Snuka gave Dreamer yet another Superfly Splash - causing him to cough up blood - then gave a diving double axe handle to ECW president Tod Gordon after he attempted to intervene.

 In the next match, Pat Tanaka and the Sheik faced Kevin Sullivan and the Tazmaniac.
 The match ended after the Sheik threw a fireball at the Tazmaniac, enabling Tanaka to pin him with a roll-up.

 The penultimate match was a singles bout between J.T.
 Smith and Mike Awesome.
 Smith defeated Awesome in an upset after reversing the Awesome Bomb into a cradle.
 After the match, Awesome attacked the referee.
 He attempted to give the referee a diving splash, but the ring rope broke.

 The main event was a three way dance for the ECW Heavyweight Championship, with the reigning champion, Terry Funk, defending his championship against Sabu and Shane Douglas.
 The match arose after Sabu lost the Championship to Funk due to interference from Douglas.
-The stipulation for the match was that Sabu and Shane Douglas would wrestle, with Funk joining after 15 minutes (or when one of the competitors had eliminated the other).
+The stipulation for the match was that Sabu and Shane Douglas would begin the match, with Funk joining after 15 minutes (or when one of the competitors had eliminated the other).
 The match was a "wild brawl" with interference from 911, the Bad Breed, Paul E. Dangerously, and Sherri Martel.
 After 60 minutes, the match was declared a time limit draw.
 The match received a standing ovation from the audience.
 Following the match, Douglas gave "a fiery interview, laced with shoot comments", then brawled with Funk.